The Advantages and Disadvantages of Menstrual Cups by Teya Janelle Posted on August 03, 2016 4 Comments

-One of the best things about menstrual cups is that if you feel that the cup is full, you can easily empty it.
+One of the best things about feminine hygiene cups is that if you feel that the cup is full, you can easily empty it.

 You are assured that there’s no presence of bacteria because you can sterilize it after every use.

-Honestly, using a sanitary pad is easier to use as compared to using menstrual cups.
+Easy To Use - Honestly, using a sanitary pad is easier to use as compared to using the cups.

 If you are hesitant to use period cups, then maybe it’s a big help to let you know that menstruation cups are made of silicon and rubber, designed to be flexible.

 They have soft edges and are flexible for quick and easy insertion.
 Like tampons, you just need to insert it towards your vagina and you’re good to go.